SOMATIC TRAUMA THERAPY TRAINING WITH BABETTE ROTHSCHILD

 Topics covered in this final workshop will be: choosing techniques for use with fellow participants and clients; practising, deepening, integrating and clarifying skills and knowledge gained in the series; introduction and practice of the BODYnamic "running technique" and the appropriate use of the "safe place" and "helpers"; discussion on the recognition of knowing a traumatic event is worked through, how to end a somatic trauma therapy and how to integrate work with trauma into a long-term course of therapy.

 BABETTE ROTHSCHILD has a background in Clinical Social Work.
 She has practised as a psychotherapist since 1976 and trained in Body psychotherapy at the BODYnamik Institute in Denmark.
 She has also trained in various humanistic psychotherapies.
 She resides in Los Angeles, but travels extensively to teach, supervise and offer consultancy.
 She is the author of the forthcoming book The Body Remembers: The Psychophysiology of Trauma and Trauma Treatment (W.W.
-Norton, November 2000).
+Norton, November 2000) and The Body Remembers Volume 2, Revolutionizing Trauma Treatment (2017).

 Please note that the full fee is payable if for any reason a participant has to withdraw from the course irrespective of the reason once your place has been confirmed.